 In the first year of training, we establish foundations.
 Process takes precedence over performance.
 Alexander Technique is introduced and two individual tutorials per week begin.
-We begin a daily regimen of practice with voice, speech, movement, and scene study.
+Actors begin a daily regimen of practice with voice, speech, movement, and scene study.
 Clown, mask, and other workshops often supplement at this stage.
 Much of the work is about the actor becoming freer, more personally available, more fully expressive.
 Basic tools for effective approach to a script are also thoroughly practiced, mainly with modern realistic texts.
 Theatre history, theory, and research skills are introduced, so that the emphasis on modern realism is understood in a broader context.
 Some first year actors may be cast in CBT productions, according to production needs weighed in the balance with training needs.
 Most first year actors begin to work in the CBT in A Christmas Carol, but casting is kept to one or two shows in the season to favor training priorities.
 Actors may also be assigned understudy roles.

 Year Two: Transformation

 In the second year, foundation work continues and extends into transformation.
 Basic tools are applied to more complex tasks and material.
 The actor’s increasing freedom is directed into more varied forms; voice and speech work extend into use of heightened language and dialect; work upon presence of self moves into work upon character transformation; work with modern realistic material moves to work with period and style.
 The leitmotif of the year is effective use of language.
 Shakespeare is given prominent play.
-Actors are continuously in either Clarence Brown productions or rehearsal projects.
+With some exceptions, actors are quite continuously either in Clarence Brown productions or in studio projects.